-The reality of being injured by slipping and falling on the job is harsh and very probable, particularly if careful prevention measures have not been set in place.
-Compounding this issue, are some general misconceptions-people often think it won't happen to them, and when it does, there is a false notion that slip and fall injuries "just happen" and that there is little that can be done to prevent them.
+The reality of being injured by slipping and falling on the job is harsh yet very probable, particularly if careful prevention measures have not been set in place.
+Compounding this issue are some general misconceptions-people often think it won't happen to them, and when it does, there is a false notion that slip and fall injuries "just happen" and that there is little that can be done to prevent them.
 This is far from true.

-In fact, slips, trips and falls constitute the majority of general industry accidents-they cause 15% of all accidental deaths, and are second only to motor vehicles as a cause of fatalities.
+In fact, slips, trips and falls constitute the majority of general industry accidents they cause 15% of all accidental deaths, and are second only to motor vehicles as a cause of fatalities.
 Further, slips and falls are the primary cause of lost days from work (an average of 38 days) and result in over 9 million emergency room visits each year.
 What's more, falls are the number one cause of accidental injury in the United States, accounting for 35% of all accidents in the workplace.
+Slips, trips and falls constitute the majority of general industry accidents-they cause 15% of all accidental deaths, and are second only to motor vehicles as a cause of fatalities.